mdfarragher/TAI/Regression/BikeDemandPrediction/README.md

 ![Setup pipeline step 2](./assets/new/image2.png)

-Now score the model with the 20% test set and then evaluate the scored predictions to calculate performance metrics.
+Train the model using the cnt column, and score it with the 20% test set.
+Then evaluate the scored predictions to calculate performance metrics.

 Your completed pipeline should look like this: